mmn80/feed-reader/src/FeedReader/DB_info.md

 ### Data File

-The data file is a sequence of `ByteString`s produced by the `Serialize` instance of user data types interspersed with gaps (old records orphaned by the GC).
+The data file is a sequence of `ByteString`s produced by the `Serialize` instance of user data types, interspersed with gaps (old record versions cleaned by GC).

 ```haskell
 recs :: [(ByteString, Gap)]